teast/TileWindow/README.md

 ### Default shortcuts

-If you decide to try TileWindow and you use the compiled version at [AppVeyor](https://ci.appveyor.com/project/teast/tilewindow/build/artifacts).
-Then you will need an [appsettings.json](https://github.com/teast/TileWindow/blob/master/TileWindow/src/appsettings.json) file.
+If you decide to try TileWindow and you use the compiled version at [AppVeyor](https://ci.appveyor.com/project/teast/tilewindow/build/artifacts) you will get an default configuration file named [tilewindow.config](https://github.com/teast/TileWindow/blob/master/TileWindow/src/tilewindow.config) file.

-If you check the appsettings.json file from the link above you will find some default key bindings.
+If you check the tilewindow.config file from the link above you will find some default key bindings.

     WIN+[arrow key] - Move focus to window located [arrow key] from current active window